Pro Kabaddi League: Season 7 (2019)

-Season 8
+Season 8 (2021)

 The 2021–22 season is the eighth edition of Pro Kabaddi League.
 The season began on 22 December 2021.
 The usual travelling caravan format was changed to a single venue hosting all the matches of the season.
 Kanteerava Indoor Stadium, Bangalore was initially announced as the venue, but was later changed to the Sheraton Grand Hotel and Convention Center located in Whitefield, Bangalore.
 Dabang Delhi beat Patna Pirates in final to win their maiden PKL title.
 Naveen Kumar from Delhi created history by winning 2 back to back MVP awards.
 Bengaluru skipper Pawan Sehrawat successfully defended his best raider crown and won the award for second season in a row.
-Sehrawat finished the campaign with 18 super raid's and 304 raid points to his name.
+Sehrawat finished the campaign with 18 super raids and 304 raid points to his name.
 Iranian left corner, Mohammadreza chiyaneh from team Patna Pirates took the best defender award home for second season in a row.
 The rookie set a new PKL record with 10 High 5's and 89 tackle points.
-Mohit Goyat from pune was name the best new young player.
+Mohit Goyat from pune was named the best new young player.

-Season 9
+Season 9 (2022)

 The 2022 season is the ninth edition of the Pro Kabaddi League.
-The auction for the season spanned 5-6 August 2022.
+The auction for the season spanned 5–6 August 2022.
 The most expensive transfer of the season was Pavan Kumar Sehrawat, who was bought by Tamil Thalaivas for Rs 2.26 crore, a record sum for the PKL.
 The season began on 7 October 2022 and was held with the season divided into three legs, each taking place in a different venue (Kanteerava Indoor Stadium, Shree Shiv Chhatrapati Sports Complex and Gachibowli Indoor Stadium).
-Jaipur Pink Panthers beat Puneri Paltan 33-29 in the final to become the 2nd team after Patna Pirates to win more than 1 title of the Pro Kabaddi League.
+Jaipur Pink Panthers beat Puneri Paltan 33–29 in the final to become the 2nd team after Patna Pirates to win more than 1 title of the Pro Kabaddi League.